zendeskgarden/react-components/docs/development.md

 The Garden React codebase is statically type-checked using [TypeScript](https://www.typescriptlang.org/).
 See the [API](api.md) documentation for in-depth treatment of Garden's Container-View-Element architecture, along with rules that apply to each component type.
+See Garden's [TypeScript](typescript.md) documentation for standard interface and type rules.

 ## Package demos